techmania-team/techmania/README.md

 # TECHMANIA
 A work-in-progress, open-source clone of a certain dead rhythm game, written in Unity.
 I believe this is legal; but I will do whatever I can to avoid any legal issues just in case, including not mentioning the name of the original game I'm cloning.

+## Licensing
+All code and assets are released under the [MIT License](LICENSE), with the following exceptions:
+* Sound effects in [TECHMANIA/Assets/Sfx](TECHMANIA/Assets/Sfx) are acquired from external resources, which use different licenses.
+Refer to [TECHMANIA/Assets/Sfx/Attributions.md](TECHMANIA/Assets/Sfx/Attributions.md) for details.
+Please note that some licenses prohibit commercial use.

 ## Roadmap and Progress
 Head to the [Project](https://github.com/macmillan333/techmania/projects/1) tab for more detailed and more up-to-date information.
 Head to [Releases](https://github.com/macmillan333/techmania/releases) to download the released versions.